tharunganapathi/Youtube-tuts/1. delAllKnobs/readme.md

-This will delete all knobs in the root project settings.
+- This will delete all knobs in the root project settings.
+- All knobs in sense, all user created knobs